 Recently, I was thinking about my childhood and how I always dreamt of having a dog or a cat – a four-legged furry friend to follow me around.
 While I was making my case, namely that I am responsible enough to look after another living being, my parents were perfectly contempt not to have another family member.

 Looking back in time, I can certainly say that even the thought of having a dog was enough to make me much happier.
-Now, as a responsible adult, living in the country where having a dog is almost required by law, I have made the conscious decision to adopt one.
+Now, as a responsible adult, living in a country where having a dog is almost required by law, I have made the conscious decision to adopt one.

-Before rushing in and getting the first big eyed puppy I find in the local pond, I had to be sure that both my soon-to-be room-mate and my family were going to live happily together.
+Before rushing in and getting the first big-eyed puppy I find in the local pond, I had to be sure that both my soon-to-be roommate and my family were going to live happily together.
 Truth be told, having a pet is a major responsibility which not everyone is prepared or willing to take on.

 The first question you must ask yourself before adopting a puppy or a cat is whether it will make you happier.
 Afterwards, there are some other issues you need to address like whether pets are permitted in your building, how you are going to train your pet (no one likes cleaning pet stains…), can you afford the additional expenses like veterinarian fees, special food and all the accessories that are mandatory.

 Having considered all the above, you should also take a look at this list of pros and cons I have assembled when I was still toying with the idea:

 It is much harder to travel.
 It is nearly impossible to organise a vacation at a pet-friendly destination.
 Leaving your friend at a kennel is also not that appealing an idea.
 Just think about it and consider how often you would leave your kid alone for a week at an unfamiliar place.